flagshipcompany/best-practices/reconciliation.md

 ```

 #### How to clear the queue
-The queue can be cleared by usin the redis command line interface
+The queue can be cleared by using the redis command line interface
 ```bash
 $ redis-cli
 ```